-Israel and the Palestinians: Can settlement issue be solved? - BBC News
+Can Jewish settlement issue be resolved?

 Israel and the Palestinians: Can settlement issue be solved?

-The issue of Jewish settlements in the West Bank and East Jerusalem has long been a major source of dispute between Israel and most of the international community, including its own closest ally, the US.
+The issue of Jewish settlements in the West Bank and East Jerusalem has long been a major source of dispute between Israel and the Palestinians, and most of the international community.

 Here is a brief guide to what it is all about.